Tennessee Tech hosts Marquez and Morehead State - WTOP News

 Cookeville, Tennessee; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Morehead State visits Tennessee Tech after Aileen Marquez scored 23 points in Morehead State’s 79-65 loss to the Southern Indiana Screaming Eagles.
+BOTTOM LINE: Morehead State faces Tennessee Tech after Aileen Marquez scored 23 points in Morehead State’s 79-65 loss to the Southern Indiana Screaming Eagles.

-The Golden Eagles have gone 5-0 at home.
-Tennessee Tech averages 14.8 assists per game to lead the OVC, paced by Peyton Carter with 3.7.
+The Golden Eagles are 5-0 in home games.
+Tennessee Tech is 1-0 in one-possession games.

-The Eagles are 1-2 against OVC opponents.
-Morehead State ranks third in the OVC with 10.3 offensive rebounds per game led by Michelle Ugwah averaging 2.1.
+The Eagles have gone 1-2 against OVC opponents.
+Morehead State is second in the OVC scoring 72.3 points per game and is shooting 41.6%.

-Tennessee Tech scores 69.7 points per game, 0.9 fewer points than the 70.6 Morehead State allows.
-Morehead State scores 9.5 more points per game (72.3) than Tennessee Tech gives up to opponents (62.8).
+Tennessee Tech averages 69.7 points per game, 0.9 fewer points than the 70.6 Morehead State gives up.
+Morehead State has shot at a 41.6% rate from the field this season, 1.7 percentage points greater than the 39.9% shooting opponents of Tennessee Tech have averaged.

-The Golden Eagles and Eagles face off Saturday for the first time in conference play this season.
+The Golden Eagles and Eagles square off Saturday for the first time in OVC play this season.

-TOP PERFORMERS: Reghan Grimes is shooting 45.0% and averaging 13.7 points for the Golden Eagles.
+TOP PERFORMERS: Reghan Grimes is averaging 13.7 points, 5.6 rebounds and 2.1 steals for the Golden Eagles.

 LAST 10 GAMES: Golden Eagles: 6-4, averaging 70.6 points, 33.2 rebounds, 15.2 assists, 8.3 steals and 4.7 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 65.4 points per game.